The Bottleneck Moves Faster Than Your Model

 We're living through the commoditization of code.
 Cursor.
 Claude Code.
 Lovable. v0.
 A team of three can now build what previously required a department.
 Feature cycles have collapsed from quarters to weeks, sometimes days.

 The question is how high up that goes.
 How far does the commoditization reach?
-How does it affect the building of products, the business of SaaS, the livelihoods of the people who have built careers in software?
+How does it affect the building of products, the business of SaaS, and the livelihoods of the people who have built careers in software?

 When code was slow, you could get away with deciding loosely.